Trying to Lose Weight After 60? Here Are 3 Steps for Dealing with the Impulsive Urge to Eat

 When I was going through the same process myself, and got the urge to eat for other reasons, I would think, “I’ve worked too hard at changing my habit to undo all of that effort!”
 I used my progress as an incentive to keep going.

 The same was true with overeating.
 When eating a delicious restaurant meal, I sometimes would want to keep eating after my body had had enough.

 I would think of how good I felt not overeating and how good it felt to have lost weight.
 That would help me decide that those extra bites just weren’t worth feeling bloated afterwards or gaining the weight back.
 Again, it was all about my thinking.

 For many of us, the urge to eat when we aren’t hungry is due to emotional issues.
 If you want to stop emotional eating, I have a wonderful free 14-day Freedom from Emotional Eating Challenge, for which you can sign up for here.

 How do you manage the urge to eat?
 If overeating has been a challenge for you in the past, what advice would you give to other women in our community?
+Are you trying to lose weight after 60?
 Let’s support each other on the road to healthy eating by sharing our experiences in the comments below.